gnunn1/modernize-apps-jboss/docs/cdk-docs/md/README.md

 ### For Mac users
 1. Before beginning, you will need to install the Microsoft Remote Desktop Application from Apple’s App Store:  https://itunes.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12
-2. 1.
-Open the application and Click on the '+' symbol and select Desktop to add a new connection.
+2. Open the application and Click on the '+' symbol and select Desktop to add a new connection."
 3. In the new window that appears, provide the following details and save the connection.
   * PC Name : <Provide the **Public IP Address** of the **labvm**>
   * Connection Name : <provide any connection name>